Chicken thighs… they’ve dark, very tender meat. How much does a chicken thigh weigh anyway?

-While chicken meat is the most consumed meat globally, its breasts and thighs are favorites to fitness enthusiasts, chefs, and home cooks.
+While chicken is the most consumed meat globally, its breasts and thighs are favorites of fitness enthusiasts, chefs, and home cooks.

 Even better, you can use your favorite marinade sauce to spice up your chicken thighs.

-Contrarily, chicken breasts contain double fat than breasts.
+Contrarily, chicken breasts contain double the fat of breasts.
 One ounce of cooked chicken thigh contains 2 grams of fat, while 1 ounce of the breast contains 1 gram of fat.